 Reviews and feedback are something a researcher - I am gradually starting to have the courage to call myself a researcher - cannot do without

 It is a well known fact, that you only exist as a researcher or as an author of articles and other publications if you are out in the open in the academic world, and let others see and comment what you produce.
 Feedback and critique is surprisingly rewarding even when all your hard work is considered not-that-good and you are required to rewrite, justify, and kill your famous darlings.
 Encouragement is naturally needed as well, and I am very grateful to professors Tikkanen and Tienari, who have done a fantastic job in criticizing, demanding, correcting, and most of all telling me to keep on going even at times when the confidence roller coaster has taken me to the lower parts or the ride.

 In preparation for the D-day, I will now hide in my chambers and come out with a manuscript to be reviewed, checked, and challenged.
 And then, I promise, publish the final blog post in My DBA Journey.
 Take care, and stay curious!

 Riitta Lumme-Tuomala is Director, Russia and Talent Management and Head of Growth at Aalto EE.
-She is also an Aalto Executive DBA candidate.
+She has also an Aalto Executive DBA degree.
 The Aalto Executive DBA is a structured program in business administration for talented individuals with considerable managerial experience who wish to contribute to the development of their professional competence and their key areas of interest.
-Read more on the program
+Read more about the program.

 All My DBA Journey blogs by Riitta: